MathisHumbert/ssr-creative-boilerplate/README.md

 I replaced Webpack with Vite.js and updated all of the packages to have an up to date template.

-It's using Prismic as a CMS, feel free to replace it with any other CMS of your choice.
+It's using Sanity as a CMS, feel free to replace it with any other CMS of your choice.

 #### Server